Care Guide

 PENDANTS

 Our pendants are all finished with a natural oil that is water resistant.
 We do not recommend showering or swimming with your pendant as this can damage it over time.
-Getting it wet once in a while such as rain will not impact the pendant.
+Getting it wet once in a while such as in the rain will not impact the pendant.

 The silver portions of our pendants (Silver Bails & Chains) are made of tarnish resistant silver and over time will benefit from quick polishing with a jewelry polishing cloth.
 Pendants are also covered on our free lifetime refinishing policy.